 Interestingly enough, the World's Fair opened on Walpurgisnicht, exactly seven months after Orson Welles' epochal radio adaptation of War of the Worlds, detailing an invasion of New Jersey by inhabitants of Mars.

-Mars certainly seems to be popping back up in our public consciousness lately.
-Most recently we saw the ESA video of Hebes Chasma, which by some miraculous twist of fate shares its name with Hebes Temple in Egypt.
+the ESA video of Hebes Chasma, which by some miraculous twist of fate shares its name with Hebes Temple in Egypt.
 And playing now at the IMAX Dome is Roving Mars, featuring footage from the various Mars expeditions.
 Note the "wounded Eye of Horus" sunrise/eclipse there.

 And sure enough, the other EYE-MAX ("Great Eye") feature playing at the IMAX Dome Theatre is Mummies, Secrets of the Pharoahs, featuring none other than Lord Summerisle as narrarator.
 And whose poster features what...?
 The Eye of Horus.